audstanley/minecraftHue/README.md

 You may run the "Start MineCraft" file, and you can now control lights in your house inside minecraft.

-#### Tips:
+#### Tips from within minecraft:

-you can simply:
+you can simply type:
-/say turnOn 1
+**/say turnOn 1**

 ...and that will turn on the first Hue bulb in your house.

-or if you want to get creative, turn on creative mode in minecraft: /gamemode 1
+or if you want to get creative, turn on creative mode in minecraft: **/gamemode 1**

-then type: command_block
+then type **/** first, then backspace (so there is no '/' in the message box), then type:

+**command_block**

-you will be given a command block.
+The server will give you a command block.
 Place the command block, right click on the command block,

-type /say turnOn 1.
+type **/say turnOn 1.** into the command block.

-place another command block, and right click and put in: /say turnOff 1.
+place another command block, and right click and put in: **/say turnOff 1.**

 put pressure plates next to each block, then walk over them.

-You should see your lights flicking in the house.
+You should see your lights flicking on and off in the house.

 **CONGRATULATIONS!!**